bottlerocket-os/bottlerocket/INSTALL.md

 Run the following command:

 ```
-aws ec2 describe-security-groups --filters Name=tag:Name,Values=thar \
+aws ec2 describe-security-groups --filters Name=tag:Name,Values=*thar* \
   --query "SecurityGroups[*].{Name:GroupName,ID:GroupId}"
 ```

 This will output several security group names and IDs.
-You want to save the IDs for the "ClusterSharedNodeSecurityGroup" and "nodegroup" entries.
+You want to save the IDs for the `...ClusterSharedNodeSecurityGroup...` and `...nodegroup...` entries.

 Example: